Glazzes/react-native-zoom-toolkit/docs/docs/guides/cropzoomexpo.md

 :::

-Copy and paste the following boilerplate code into your app, pay attention to `crop method` in the `Controls.tsx` file.
+Copy and paste the following boilerplate code into your app and pay attention to crop method in Controls.tsx file.

 ::: code-group